 Houston, TX 77219-0630

 Steven P. Mach of Houston was reappointed to the Texas Public Safety Commission, and named Chairman by Texas Governor Greg Abbott on March 8, 2017.
-He has served as a member of the Commission since November 2013, when he was first appointed by former Texas Governor Rick Perry.
+He has served as a member of the Commission since November 2013, when he was first appointed by former Governor Rick Perry.
 In his role as Chairman of the Public Safety Commission, he also serves as a statutory member of the Texas Racing Commission.
 Chairman Mach is the vice president and CFO of Mach Industrial Group, LP.
 He is a life member of the Houston Police Foundation, 100 Club of Houston, and Houston Livestock Show and Rodeo.
 He was recognized by Crime Stoppers of Houston in 2017 as the recipient of the Leiv Platou Award, which is given to a citizen who has made a significant contribution to public safety through volunteerism in the community.
-Chairman Mach has served as a trustee of Trinity University since 2007, and previously served as president of the Trinity University Alumni Association from 2001 – 2003.
+Chairman Mach has served as a trustee of Trinity University since 2007, and previously served as president of the Trinity University Alumni Association from 2001 – 03.
 He is the immediate past president of the Houston Symphony Board of Trustees, and serves on the boards of the Foundation for Jones Hall, The Good Samaritan Foundation of Texas, Men of Distinction of Greater Houston, and the Harris County Sheriff’s Office Foundation.
 Chairman Mach previously chaired the boards of Family Services of Greater Houston, and the Houston Symphony Endowment.
 He served as trustee for River Oaks Baptist School from 2010-16.
-An Eagle Scout, he currently serves as an Assistant Scoutmaster for Troop 55 at St. John the Divine in Houston.
+An Eagle Scout, he was recently elected to the Board of Directors of the Sam Houston Area Council of the Boy Scouts of America, and he also serves as an Assistant Scoutmaster for Troop 55 in Houston.
 He received a bachelor’s degree from Trinity University.
 Chairman Mach’s term on the Public Safety Commission expires January 1, 2022.

 Manny Flores of Austin was appointed by former Governor Rick Perry to the Texas Public Safety Commission on December 19, 2013.
 He is the Founder/CEO and Managing Partner of Austin-based LatinWorks, an award winning advertising agency specializing in cultural branding.
 Commissioner Flores is an advisory board member of Helping Hand Home for Children, the United Way of Greater Austin Community Board, and a volunteer for SafePlace.
 He previously served as co-chair of the Greater Austin Hispanic Chamber of Commerce Celebrando Austin event, and as a member of the St. Michael's Academy of Board of Trustees, and the Susan Combs – State Comptroller Advisory Board.
 Commissioner Flores received a bachelor's degree from the University of Texas at San Antonio.
 His term on the Public Safety Commission expires on December 31, 2017.